ConesaLab/acorde/README.md

 ![](images/acorde_pipeline.png)

-Note that, since both the long read-transcriptome definition procedure and the functional analyses in [[1]](#1) are based on extrenal tools, the present R package does not incorporate neither of these two analysis steps.
-Instead, *acorde* contains the necessary functions and documentation to obtain a set of DIU and co-DIU genes from an single-cell, isoform-level expression matrix, enabling each of the steps of the pipeline for users to employ on their own single-cell data.
+Since both the long read-transcriptome definition procedure and the functional analyses in [[1]](#1) are based on external tools, the present R package does **not** incorporate neither of these two analysis steps.
+Instead, *acorde* contains the necessary functions and documentation to obtain a set of DIU and co-DIU genes using an single-cell, isoform-level expression matrix as input.

 In addition, we provide all the necessary instructions to reproduce the figures and analyses included in Arzalluz-Luque et al. [[1]](#1), and provide the isoform